This article has been updated from a previous version.

 Expect some add-ons

-Demos are often fully loaded, because hey — what employee wouldn’t want to demo the highest trim?
+Demo vehicles are often fully loaded because, hey — what employee wouldn’t want to demo the highest trim?
 So don’t be surprised to find things like the latest safety tech, premium digital features, leather seats and sunroofs.
 Demos also often come equipped with add-ons like tinted windows and winter floor mats; otherwise expensive options that get thrown in.
-(Oh, and don’t forget to tell your insurance broker about the safety features — they may help lower your premium.)
+(Oh, and don’t forget to tell your auto insurance provider about the safety features — they may help lower your premium.)

-Demos are still relatively new when they’re sold, so the eventual owners are entitled to the majority of the factory-issued warranty.
+Demos are still relatively new when they’re sold, so the eventual owners are entitled to most of the factory-issued warranty.
 In the case of our Jetta, it had been on the road for 10 months and 12,000 kilometres.
-This means that roughly three years and 68,000 kilometres of the four-year, 80,000 kilometre bumper-to-bumper warranty is intact.
-So we’ll still enjoy those first few years of worry-free driving, but at a much lower cost.
+This means that roughly three years and 68,000 kilometres of the four-year, 80,000-kilometre bumper-to-bumper warranty is intact.
+So we’ll still enjoy those first few years of worry-free driving but at a much lower cost.

 Treated like new

-Employees who get to drive demos must comply to some pretty strict rules.
+Employees who get to drive demos must comply with some pretty strict rules.
 Things like pets and smoking are a big no-no. So if you see any issues with the car — scratches in the paint, problems with the interior, etc. — speak up before purchasing.
 Dealerships will usually fix those on their own dime.
 And remember, demos are not the same as loaners, so they should never have been driven by the public.
-Always ask who drove the demo before buying and always ask for the CarProof report to make sure it’s been properly maintained and is in excellent condition.
+Always ask who drove the demo before buying and for the CarProof report to ensure it’s been properly maintained and in excellent condition.

 “When you buy a demo, you need to check the condition, the history and the number of drivers.
 You have to ask questions,” says Andrade.
 “But all in all, it’s a great idea to buy a demo.”

 Compare quotes from 50+ Canadian providers in 3 minutes.